-Download the app Bike Itaú and register your credit card.
+Download the Bike Itaú app and register your credit card.
 Then, choose the plan that better suits you.
-When you are ready to rent a bike, choose one of the stations near you, check the app to see if there are any bikes available on that station and click “unlock.”
-The app will provide you a 5-digit code valid for 5 minutes.
-Go to the station, choose a bike (make sure to check the bike before releasing it from the station – check flat tires, broken breaks etc) and enter the password on the panel you will find at the station.
-The bike will be unlocked and you can now use it for 1 hour.
+When you are ready to rent a bike, choose one of the stations nearby, check the app to see if there are any bikes available at that station, and click “unlock.”
+The app will provide you with a 5-digit code valid for 5 minutes.
+Go to the station, choose a bike (make sure to check the bike before releasing it from the station – check flat tires, broken breaks, etc), and enter the password on the panel you will find at the station.
+The bike will be unlocked and you can now use it.

-When registering into Itaú Bike app or website, you can also ask for a user card to be delivered to you.
-That way, you don’t need to use your phone when renting the bike.
+When registering into the Bike Itaú app or website, you can also ask for a user card to be delivered to you.
+That way, you do not need to use your phone when renting the bike.
 Just insert your user card into the self-service station and choose a bike.
-You can have the user card to be sent to your homestay, apartment or even to Caminhos Language Centre, if you are a student here.
+You can have the user card to be sent to your homestay, apartment, or even to Caminhos Language Centre if you are a student here.

 Returning the bike

-What if you use the bike for more than 1 hour?
+What if you use the bike for longer?

-An additional charge of R$5 per hour will be charged to your credit card.
+An additional charge of R$2.00 per 15 minutes will be charged to your credit card.
 If the bike you had used was an electric one, the additional charge costs R$4.00.

 You need to use your strength to return the bike to the station, as it needs to properly lock itself into the machine.
-Same thing goes to when you release the bike from it.
-Just pull the bike up and back and it should work.
-Don’t be afraid to use a bit of force when doing it.
-If you can’t get it done, just ask if any local can help you.
+Just pull the bike up and forward and it should work.
+Do not be afraid to use a bit of force when doing it.
+If you cannot get it done, just ask if any local can help you.
 You can say: “Você pode me ajudar com a bicicleta?”
 (Can you help me with the bike?)

-Also, if you are still using the bike and stop somewhere, make sure you keep an eye on the bike, as they don’t offer any locks for you to secure it.
+Also, if you are using the bike and need to go somewhere, make sure you keep it in a safe place, as they do not offer any locks for you to secure it.

 Learn Portuguese in Rio de Janeiro, Brazil with the best native teachers in town.
 Our teachers are all university graduates and we have our own study material.
 At Caminhos you will learn Portuguese while having fun with our after-class activities and communicative approach.